-The current PDP also presumes that virtually all of the work can be done via e-mail and conference calls.
-Experience, even within the narrow scope of ICANN, indicates that face-to-face meetings are extremely beneficial.
-Examples include the ICANN meetings themselves, Board workshops, the need for the ATRT2 to regularly meet face-to-face and regular ICANN Policy Staff Retreats.
-This too will require budget support.
+The current PDP WG model also presumes that virtually all of the work can be done via e-mail and conference calls.
+Experience within ICANN indicates that face-to-face meetings are extremely beneficial.
+Of course, this too will require increased budget support.

 It is not clear how one provides the incentive to negotiate in good faith and make concessions.
 In the ICANN context, this has often involved a threat of indeterminate Board action if agreement cannot be reached.
 This has been effective in achieving an outcome at times, but it is less clear that it has achieved a good outcome.
 In some instances, the Board has given instructions regarding time-frames in which a PDP should provide guidance, and then altered that position before the deadline has past, significantly perturbing the PDP process.
 Such lack of certainty must be avoided at all costs.

-The time and effort commitment (and thus implicit funding of participants) is too great to provide adequate participation, resulting in many PDPs relying on the same handful of workers.
-Moreover, many of these workers believe that their time is not being well spent due to lack of organization and good methodologies and leadership.
-This situation is improving as we develop new processes and then use them in successive PDPs, but more must be done.
+As noted by many observers, the time and effort necessary to effectively participate in a PDP often is too great for many potential volunteers.
+As a result, many PDPs end up relying on the same handful of active participants.
+Even then, many of these workers believe that their time is not being well spent due to lack of organization, good methodologies, and effective leadership.
+While some report that this situation is improving due to the development of new processes that will be available to successive PDPs, it seems clear that more needs to be done.

 The ATRT2 has a concern that many of the current ills associated with the GNSO PDP are not generic problems but are issues related to the New gTLD PDP and its extremely long and complex implementation (the implementations is still ongoing and with significant problem areas, and has lasted 2-3 times policy development process itself (need to check exact multiplier)).
 It is unlikely that such a process will occur again, and ICANN needs to be careful not to go overboard in fixing problems that are directly associated with that one PDP.
 Moreover, some of the problems that are now apparent would not likely have ever been discovered by additional policy development time – they only showed themselves based on actual implementation outcomes.